stalwartlabs/website/docs/directory/types/sql.md

 - `name`: Maps to the 'name' column in the SQL database.
 This is the login name for the account.
 - `description`: Maps to the 'description' column in the SQL database.
 - `secret`: Maps to the 'secret' column in the SQL database.
-Passwords can be stored encrypted, as a salted hash or in plain text (not recommended).
+Passwords can be stored [hashed](/docs/directory/users#passwords) or in plain text (not recommended).
 - `email`: Maps to the 'address' column in the SQL database.
 - `quota`: Maps to the 'quota' column in the SQL database.
 Expects an integer value in bytes.
 - `type`: Maps to the 'type' column in the SQL database.
 Expected values are `individual` (or `person`) for user accounts and `group` for group accounts.